Just Moved to Texas? Let Us Help You Get Your State License

 1. Register Your Vehicle

-All you will need to bring with you is proof of insurance and form of payment.
+All you will need to bring with you is proof of insurance and a form of payment.
 Keep in mind that Texas requires you to have a minimum of $30,000 of coverage for each injured person in an accident.
 You'll also need $25,000 in property damage coverage.

-It is also advised to bring cash to pay the fee (about $50 per vehicle for the base registration plus at least $90 in tax) because you will be charged an extra service fee for using a card.
+You are also advised to bring cash to pay the fee (about $50 per vehicle for the base registration plus at least $90 in tax) because you will be charged an extra service fee for using a card.

 2. Get Your Paperwork in Order